Stay tuned!

 Journalism today needs heroes.

-Along with their radio-broadcast versions, from time to time you will find here references to fictional and real journalists in films, novels, comic books, songs and other manifestations of popular culture.
+Along with their radio-broadcast versions, from time to time you will find references here to fictional and real journalists in films, novels, comic books, songs, and other manifestations of popular culture.
 See my “At the Movies” page for some of the connections.

 If you can’t wait for me to blog about a topic, see the Image of the Journalist in Popular Culture project for related materials.
 I’ve also outlined a proposed course that I may get to teach next year.